Char Dham Yatra 2026: Dates, Timings, And Complete Guide

 3. Kedarnath Dham Yatra

-Legend: According to a popular legend, Nar & Narayana (two incarnations of Lord Vishnu) prayed in front of a Shivalingam in Badrikashraya of Bharat Khand.
+Legend: According to a popular legend, Nar & Narayana (two incarnations of Lord Vishnu) prayed before a Shivalingam in Badrikashraya, Bharat Khand.
 Pleased by their devotion, Lord Shiva granted them a boon.
-The duo requested Shiva to take up a permanent seat as a Jyotirlinga at Kedarnath so as to free the devotees of Lord Shiva from all their miseries.
+The duo requested Shiva to establish a permanent seat as a Jyotirlinga at Kedarnath to free devotees of Lord Shiva from all their miseries.

-Kedarnath Temple: Built in the 8th century by the Hindu philosopher Adi Shankaracharya, the Kedarnath Temple is known to be built in the same vicinity as the ancient temple built by the Pandavas.
+Kedarnath Temple: Built in the 8th century by the Hindu philosopher Adi Shankaracharya, the temple is believed to have been constructed in the same vicinity as the Pandava-era temple.
 A conical rock formation inside the temple is worshipped by the devotees as Sadashiva, a form of Lord Shiva.

-• Gandhi Sarovar: The lake is believed to the place from where Yudhishthir – the eldest Pandava – departed to heaven.
+- Gandhi Sarovar: The lake is believed to be the place from where Yudhishthir, the eldest Pandava, departed to heaven.

-• Bhairon Temple: Located 1 km from the Kedarnath Temple, the Bhairon Temple is believed to be the home to the protector of the Kedarnath Temple and valley.
+- Bhairon Temple: Located 1 km from the Kedarnath Temple, the temple is believed to be home to the protector of the Kedarnath Temple and the valley.

 Seat of: Lord Shiva